Esri/arcgis-maps-sdk-java-samples/geometry/list-transformations-by-suitability/README.md

 ## Additional information

+Some transformations aren't available until transformation data is provided.

 `DatumTransformation` has two subclasses, `GeographicTransformation` and `HorizontalVerticalTransformation`. `GeographicTransformation` is used to transform coordinates of geometries between spatial references that have two different geographic coordinate systems. `HorizontalVerticalTransformation` is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

+This sample can be used with or without provisioning projection engine data to your device.
+If you do not provision data, a limited number of transformations will be available.

+To download projection engine data to your device:
+1. Log in to the [ArcGIS for Developers site](https://developers.arcgis.com/sign-in/) using your Developer account.
+2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Runtime Data` tab.
+3. Click the download button next to `Projection Engine Data` to download projection engine data to your computer.
+4. Unzip the downloaded data on your computer.
+5. Create an `~/ArcGIS/Runtime/Data/PEDataRuntime` directory on your device and copy the files to this directory.

 ## About the data